ExitNot/assistant-octopus/README.md

-# assistant-octopus
+# Assistant Octopus

-Personal assistant that handles automation
+Project goal is to build personal assistant with superviser agentic architecture that will handle daily tasks and planinng m> TBD